ngromeconf/ngrome-website/src/content/speakers/dani-coll-leal.md

 ---
 slug: dani-coll-leal
 name: Dani Coll Leal
-biography: Senior Frontend Engineer & Tech Speaker at Dynatrace.
-Angular dev since v1.
+biography: Dani is a Senior Software Engineer & Tech Evangelist at Dynatrace specialized in Frontend with extensive experience on Angular since v1.
+He also enjoys exploring backend, mobile development and product ownership.
+Based in sunny Barcelona but with his heart on the countryside you can find him on hikes to reach remote landscapes.
 from: Spain
 work: Dynatrace
 jobRole: Senior Frontend Engineer